xixogo5105/uiptv/README.md

 <img src="https://github.com/xixogo5105/uiptv/assets/161976171/5563a042-157e-4ae7-bb6e-a72b38c8aa62"  width="64" height="64"  alt=""/>

 # UIPTV - A Universal IPTV Player for Windows, Linux & macOS
 UIPTV is a versatile IPTV player written in Java, designed to run on Windows, Linux, and macOS.
-At its core, UIPTV is a text-based IPTV player that also provides limited web support for accessing your content across your local network.
+It provides both a desktop experience and a full local-network web experience (SPA/PWA) for Live TV, VOD, and Series.

-Native installers and packages are available for Windows (x86_64, aarch64), Linux (x86_64, aarch64), and macOS (x86_64, aarch64).
+Native installers and packages are currently published for Windows (x86_64), Linux (x86_64), and macOS (x86_64, aarch64).

 A detailed user guide is available at: [GUIDE.md](https://github.com/xixogo5105/uiptv/blob/main/GUIDE.md)